 These peanut butter cookies are crunchy, not soft or chewy, lightly sweet with a strong peanut butter flavor.
 If you are looking for a soft and chewy healthy peanut butter cookie recipe, you may prefer my oatmeal vegan peanut butter cookie recipe.

 These healthy vegan peanut butter cookies store very well at room temperature in a sealed jar for up to 1 week.
 Obviously, this is a vegan recipe, so they are egg-free peanut butter cookies which means they store for longer.

 Peanut Butter Cookie options

-There are many ways to customize this recipe and create a range of beautiful peanut butter cookie flavor.
+There are many ways to customize this recipe and create a range of beautiful peanut butter cookie flavors.
 You can add the recommended ingredients into the dough if desired: